-Texas Governor Greg Abbott’s Executive Order GA-28 has prohibited most outdoor events of more than 10 people, unless the event is an excepted special category or receives explicit permission from the Mayor.
+Texas Governor Greg Abbott’s Executive Order GA-32 prohibited most outdoor events of more than 10 people, unless the event is an excepted special category or receives explicit permission from the Mayor.

 To request permission from the Mayor for your outdoor event, please complete the COVID-19 Event Form in addition to any of the regular permits and reservations that may be necessary for your event.

-Summary of Executive Order GA-28’s impact on events in Longview:
+Summary of Executive Order GA-32’s impact on events in Longview:

-- The prohibition of outdoor events over 10 people applies to all locations, whether on city or private property.
+- The Governor's order prohibits most outdoor events over 10 people unless Mayoral approval is provided.
+The prohibition includes events held on private property, with some exceptions.
 If the event is outside the city limits, please contact the county judge’s office for approval request.

-- EXCEPTION: There is no limitation on events that are essential services, religious services, local government operations, child-care services, youth camps, or recreational sports programs for youths and adults.
-Graduations may also operate.
+- EXCEPTION: There is no limitation on events that are essential services, religious services, local government operations, child-care services, youth camps, recreational sports programs for youths and adults, or drive-in events.
+Mayoral permission is not required.
 However, event organizers should still follow the applicable guidelines outlined at open.texas.gov.

 - EXCEPTION: There is a 50% occupancy limit for professional and collegiate sports, pools, water parks, museums, libraries, zoos, aquariums, natural caverns, rodeos, equestrian events, and amusement parks.
+Mayoral permission is not required.
 However, event organizers should still follow the applicable guidelines outlined at open.texas.gov.

-- EXCEPTION: Indoor events may operate at 50% capacity.
+- EXCEPTION: Indoor events may operate at 75% capacity, except when the area is under high hospitalization rate restrictions which reduce capacity to 50%.
+Mayoral permission is not required.
 However, event organizers should still follow the applicable guidelines outlined at open.texas.gov.

-- Please see full details and exceptions in Executive Order GA-28.
+- Please see full details and exceptions in Executive Order GA-32.
 Please also read all recommended guidelines for businesses and events at open.Texas.gov.

 What COVID-19 related issues will be considered for events?